aykim/twitterdatabase/README.md

 ##### 1.5) (When created) All final_xxx.csv files should be rwxrwxrwx because they are used to COPY into the database

 ##### 2) Postgresql Database Version 9.5 or higher (For faster GIN Index Creation)
+ - How to check:
- - To check version on linux commandline:  `psql --version`
+     Linux commandline:  `psql --version`
 ```
 kima5@garnet:/data/timeline$ psql --version
 psql (PostgreSQL) 9.5.6
 ```

 ##### 3) Postgresql is pointing to HARD DRIVE instead of tmp space.
+ - How to check:
-To look at all tmp and harddrive on server: `df -h`
+Linux commandline to look at all tmp and harddrive(s) on server: `df -h`
-To check Postgres data: `df /var/lib/postgresql`
+On linux commandline to check Postgres data: `df /var/lib/postgresql`
-   - Make sure this command shows the harddrive folder
+*Make sure this command shows the harddrive folder*
 If not, then the program will force the tmp memory to be full, and program will hang forever.

 ##### 4) Postgresql Settings are optimized for Bulk Insertion (all the COPY commands)
 "maintenance_work_mem:  Build time for a GIN index is very sensitive to the maintenance_work_mem setting; it doesn't pay to skimp on work memory during index creation."
 Source: https://www.postgresql.org/docs/9.5/static/gin-tips.html

+ - How to check:
- - To check:  Go to psql interactive terminal:  `psql`
+Linux commandline to go to psql interactive terminal:  `psql`
 Inside psql terminal: `Show maintenance_work_mem;`
 ```
  maintenance_work_mem